Body Hair Fetish

 Overview

-Body-hair partialism is an erotic interest centred on the natural hair of the body (chest, abdomen, arms, legs, or underarms) where its presence, density, or texture is a primary source of attraction.
-As a partialism, it directs attraction toward a specific bodily feature rather than the person as an undifferentiated whole.
-It belongs to the broader family of hair fetishism (trichophilia), and is a benign variation of ordinary attraction in consenting adults.
-This article traces its documented history, how it is expressed, its proposed psychology, and what little is known about its prevalence.
+Body-hair fetish, sometimes labelled hirsutophilia, is an erotic focus on the natural hair of the body (chest, abdomen, arms, legs, or underarms) where its presence, density, or texture is a primary source of attraction.
+As a partialism, it directs desire toward a specific bodily feature rather than the person as an undifferentiated whole, and it sits within the broader family of hair fetishism (trichophilia).
+In consenting adults it is a benign variation of ordinary attraction, not a disorder.
+This article traces its documented history, how it is expressed, its proposed psychology, and what little is reliably known about its prevalence.

 History & origins